nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 The base functionality of Notor is allowing you to maintain notes on people who you mentor.
 These are the commands you can use with the `person` prefix to manage your contacts.

 <div markdown="span" class="alert alert-warning">:exclamation: <strong>Caution:</strong>
-  The following commands only work when persons are listed in Notor (visible in the list pane).
+  The following commands only work when persons are listed in Notor (visible in the List Pane).
 </div>

 #### _Creating a person_